 There is very limited evidence for how effective or tolerable the ketogenic diet is for adults.
 But because, as an adult, you can choose what you eat, you may well find the modified ketogenic diets are easier to tolerate.

 It is still important to have some medical guidance for these diets, especially if you have any other health conditions or take other medicines.

 There are a very limited number of private clinics for adults wanting to try the ketogenic diet around the country.
 The ketogenic diet was initially introduced for children.
 There is not yet enough evidence to convince the NHS to provide adult clinics.

 How can I get a referral for my child?

 If you would like your child to try the ketogenic diet you should ask your paediatrician to make a referral to your local ketogenic diet clinic.
 Most teaching hospitals in cities in the UK have a service for children.
 If you are an adult you should ask your GP to refer you to an adult epilepsy specialist to discuss this as an option.
 If there is no local NHS service, they may refer you to the clinic offered by the charity Matthew's Friends.

 Matthew’s Friends provide information, training, research and grants for medical ketogenic diet therapies.
 For detailed information on the various ketogenic diet therapies for children and adults go to their main website.

 Matthew’s Friends also have a clinic in Surrey based with the epilepsy organisation Young Epilepsy.
 This offers support on medically supervised diets for children and adults.
 To support local services, they help fund dieticians in the NHS around the country.

 You can only be referred to the Matthew’s Friends clinic by a consultant.
 They take NHS referrals for children in geographic areas that do not offer a service.
 They also take private patients and referrals from overseas.
-There is a very long waiting list.
 You would need to make a funding application - talk to your family doctor about how to make an application.